ddbj/www/_ddbj/transchecker-e.md

     url: /ddbj/mss-form-e.html
 ---

-TransChecker is a software tool developed by DDBJ for checking translation into amino acid sequence from [CDS features](/ddbj/cds-e.html) that are described in [sequence](/ddbj/file-format-e.html#sequence) and [annotation](/ddbj/file-format-e.html#annotation) files.
+TransChecker is a CUI tool developed by DDBJ for checking translation into amino acid sequence from [CDS features](/ddbj/cds-e.html) that are described in [sequence](/ddbj/file-format-e.html#sequence) and [annotation](/ddbj/file-format-e.html#annotation) files.